Ed Sheeran: 2019–2022: No.6 Collaborations Project and = ("Equals")

 In 2019, Sheeran co-wrote country music singer Kenny Chesney's single "Tip of My Tongue".
 In December 2019, Sheeran was named artist of the decade by the Official Charts Company for being the most successful performer in the UK album and singles charts of the 2010s.
-Eight of his songs featured in the Official Chart Company's chart of the decade with three songs inside the top 5 – "Shape of You" was named number one.
+Eight of his songs featured in the Official Chart Company's chart of the decade with three songs inside the top 5—"Shape of You" was named number one.
+His four albums spent a combined 41 weeks at number one in the UK, the most weeks at number one in the 2010s, and five weeks more than Adele in second.
+He had the third and fourth best-selling album of the 2010s in the UK, with only Adele's two albums selling more.
 Globally, Spotify named him the second most streamed artist of the decade behind Drake.
 On 21 December 2020, after being on hiatus after having his first child with Cherry Seaborn in August, he released the surprise single, "Afterglow".

 On 25 June 2021, Sheeran released "Bad Habits", the lead single from his upcoming fifth studio album.
 His 10th UK number one single, the song spent eleven consecutive weeks at the top of the UK Singles Chart and Irish Singles Chart, topped the charts in Australia, Canada and Germany among others, and peaked at number two on the Billboard Hot 100 in the US.
 His eleventh week at number one in the UK saw him become the first British solo artist to notch up 52 weeks at Number 1 across his catalogue, with only Elvis Presley (80 weeks) and The Beatles (69 weeks) achieving more weeks at the summit.
-On 19 August, Sheeran announced that his fourth studio album, = ("Equals"), will be released on 29 October 2021.
+On 19 August, Sheeran announced that his fifth studio album, = ("Equals"), would be released on 29 October 2021.
 The cover was painted by him during the first COVID-19 lockdown, and is based on the changes his life had during the last four years, including marriage, having a child and losing friends.
 The promotional single "Visiting Hours" was released alongside the announcement.
 On 9 September, he was part of the 2021 Kickoff Experience ahead of the American NFL season opening game.
 Released on 10 September, "Shivers" dethroned "Bad Habits" at the top of the UK and Irish singles charts.
-Topping the charts in most major markets, = became his fifth UK number one album, and fourth US number one.
+Topping the charts in most major markets, = became his fifth UK number-one album, and fourth US number one.